- Full interment in coffins made of cardboard, softwood, wicker or any readily biodegradable materials only are permitted.

 - Nothing other than the plaque provided and a tree will be permitted on the grave.
 We reserve the right to remove any ornaments or decorations that we feel do not adhere to this condition.
 Please see our Grave Memorials page.

-- Reservations are conditional upon receipt of payment in full with completed application form.
+- Reservations are conditional upon receipt of payment in full with completed signed application form.

 - No interment will be permitted without the appropriate Registrar’s Certificate or Coroner’s Order for Burial.